Web app (mobile and desktop)

-We use the Smooch version to serve the web, Telegram, Messenger, LINE, and Viber channels (and SMS if Twilio is activated).
-This is the preferred and most complete FIDICbot.
+We use the Zendesk-based FIDICbot version to serve the web, Telegram, Messenger, LINE, and Viber channels (and SMS if Twilio is activated).
+This is the preferred and more complete than for Microsoft-based FIDICchatbot.

-For the Smooch version of FIDICbot we are using smooch.io as the multi-channel integration platform so that we can have a single bot app that is accessed through several of the most important messenger channels (Smooch offers a web app as well as messenging through Facebook Messenger, Twitter Telegram, WeChat, LINE, Viber, Slack in an interactive mode and SMS via Twilio).
-Dexter seems to have a more advanced, but more complicated, offering.
-We deployed the app to Heroku and have the files on GitHub (the set-up is well explained by EstherBot on Github).
+For the Zendesk FIDICbot we are using Zendesk's smooch.io as the multi-channel integration platform so that we can have a single bot app that is accessed through several of the most important messaging channels (Zendesk offers a web app as well as messenging through Facebook Messenger, Twitter Telegram, WeChat, LINE, Viber, Slack in an interactive mode and SMS via Twilio).
+The app is deployed to Heroku and files are stored on GitHub (the set-up is well explained by EstherBot on Github).

 FIDIC1, the International Federation of Consulting Engineers, publishes standard forms of contracts for works projects and professional services.
 The most widely used are:

-Remembering that a bot must work on every media ranging from small smartphones to full-screen computer monitors and TVs, we need a simple and short way to specify the type of search in a FIDIC Contract.
+Remembering that a bot must work on every media ranging from small smartphones to full-screen computer monitors and TVs, both FIDICbot (and FIDICchatbot) needs a simple and short way to specify the type of search in a FIDIC Contract.
 Currently we use a one-letter code for the contract (e.g. "c1" for the Construction Contract, 1st Edition 1999).
-WolframAlpha does something similar, but as an app and not as a bot.

 Why?
 Having a one-letter contract code allows us to have clauses from the various FIDIC contracts displayed together (rather then attempting to somehow integrate separate bots for each contract).
 Having the various contracts allows comparisons of clauses (this will be implemented at some stage).